SanderMertens/bake/README.md

 This creates a new "math" package that you can now specify as regular bake dependency.
 The `"language": "none"` attribute lets bake know that there is no code to build, and this is a configuration-only project.
 The `dependee` attribute tells bake to not apply the settings inside the JSON object to the `math` project, but to the projects that depend on `math`.

-We can now change the configuration of `my_app` into this:
+We can now use the math package like this:

 ```json
 {